trolldbois/python-haystack/README.md

 The first function/API is the SEARCH function.
  - It gives the ability to search for known record types in a process memory dump or live process's memory.

-The second function/API is the REVERSE function.
+The second function/API is the REVERSE function in the extension [python-haystack-reverse](https://github.com/trolldbois/python-haystack-reverse)
  - It aims at helping an analyst in reverse engineering the memory records types present in a process heap.
 It focuses on reconstruction, classification of classic C structures from memory.
 It attempts to recreate types definition.